ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 the pickle by throwing off the dirt always to
 be found in salt and sugar.
 If this recipe is
 properly tried, it will never be abandoned.
-There is none that surpass it, if so good
+There is none that surpass it, if so good.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_graniteville_ver01:data:sn84023200:00280777663:1871120601:0197/pct:18.274600,39.447483,11.342191,10.391249/!600,600/0/default.jpg"/>
 </td>